Ethics Opinions

 The Mississippi Rules of Professional Conduct Rule 5.4(a) (3) provides: A lawyer or law firm may include non-lawyer employees in a compensation or retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement

-In comparing the two aformentioned rules, it is clear that the inclusion of the word "compensation" in the Mississippi Rules of Professional Conduct was deliberate and was intended to allow the type of bonus programs which are proposed.
+It is clear that the inclusion of the word "compensation" in the Mississippi Rules of Professional Conduct was deliberate and was intended to allow the type of bonus programs which are proposed.

-The Committee is, therefore, of the opinion that there is no prohibition from adopting either of the proposed compensation arrangements
+The Committee is, therefore, of the opinion that there is no prohibition from adopting either of the proposed compensation arrangements.